Ten things to do before you're 11 ¾ at Dyrham Park

 Climb a tree

-With over a thousand individual trees in the open parkland at Dyrham, there's no shortage of choice - but not all our trees are suitable to climb.
-Ask at reception for our recommended trees, and make sure you come prepared with the right clothing and footwear.
+With over a thousand individual trees in the open parkland at Dyrham Park, there's no shortage of choice - but not all our trees are suitable to climb.
+Ask at reception for our recommended trees, and make sure you come prepared with the right clothing/footwear.

 Roll down a really big hill

-There are plenty of hills to choose from at Dyrham, from gentle slopes to serious hills for those who really want a challenge.
+There are plenty of hills to choose from at Dyrham Park, from gentle slopes to serious hills for those who really want a challenge.
 Check the hill isn't out of bounds and there's nothing in the way (especially if it's brown and smelly) and off you go.
-Best to wear old clothes for this one.

 Take a look inside a tree

-Some of the great trees at Dyrham are over 300 years old and their trunks are massive.
-Down by the house is a set of ancient plane trees that are perfect for climbing inside.
+Some of the trees at Dyrham Park are over 300 years old and their trunks are massive.
+Near the orangery, you'll find a tree perfect for climbing inside.
 Just remember, there could be a big black crow lurking inside who might be surprised to see you.

 Climb a huge hill